Frequently asked questions

 We call it "law set free".

-Keystone enables its 250 lawyers to practice from wherever best suits the needs of their clients, free from distractions such as law firm management and extensive administration.
+Keystone enables its over 500 lawyers to practice from wherever best suits the needs of their clients, free from distractions such as law firm management and extensive administration.

-Most of Keystone's Consultant Solicitors are leaders in their specialist fields.
+Most of Keystone's lawyers are leaders in their specialist fields.
 Many used to be partners or senior employees in other well-known firms, who have moved to Keystone to get back to the pure practice of law.

 There are no office hours or billing targets.
 That said, most Keystone lawyers, including myself, are kept very busy responding to the needs of their clients.

-The flat structure and low overheads of the Keystone model allow Consultant Solicitors to charge at rates which are often well below the rates charged by individuals with equivalent expertise in other London-based practices.
+The flat structure and low overheads of the Keystone model allow Keystone lawyers to charge at rates which are often well below the rates charged by individuals with equivalent expertise in other London-based practices.

 Is your work at Keystone Law regulated?

 Yes, Keystone Law Limited (Company number 4650763) is authorised and regulated by the Solicitors Regulation Authority (SRA number 400999).

 And because I am a Solicitor of the Senior Courts the SRA also regulates my personal conduct.